AIOps Platform for Intelligent Kubernetes Remediation

 - ServiceNow incident triage — Consume ServiceNow incidents as signals through the API Frontend, enabling Kubernaut to investigate and remediate ITSM tickets alongside Kubernetes alerts (#1338)

-Full roadmap — For past releases, see the CHANGELOG.
+Full roadmap — for released features, see the CHANGELOG.

 Installation